aws-samples/config-daily-report/README.md

 The Config Daily Reporter solution can be used in order to generate a daily CSV report.
 The report will include new or changed resources, with a link to the AWS Config UI.
-The reporter is triggered using a Cloudwatch event, that will trigger a Lambda function.
+The reporter is triggered using a CloudWatch event, that will trigger a Lambda function.
 The Lambda will use SES to send an email.

 ### Prerequisites